-Dacia has unveiled a brand-new version of the Duster SUV, which now gets hybrid powertrains and extra usefulness
+Dacia has unveiled a brand-new version of the Duster SUV, which now gets hybrid powertrains and extra usefulness.
+Now we know prices and specs too.

 At times the Dacia Duster has been Europe’s best-selling SUV, and now there’s a brand-new third-generation car.
-When it launches in 2024, the new Duster will bring bold new looks, a couple of electrified engines and some very clever thinking – from how you’ll use the car to partly recycled materials used in its construction.
+Available to order from 3 September, the new Duster brings bold new looks, a couple of electrified engines and some very clever thinking – from how you’ll use the car to partly recycled materials used in its construction.

 Straight away, the Duster’s new design will catch your attention.
 It’s square and squat, with big roof rails and lots of body cladding coming as standard.
 The grille shows off Dacia’s latest logo – it resembles a chain – and the rear end gets new 3D triangular brake light clusters.